pallavimshr/Multi-Step-Form/README.md

 # Multi-Step Application Form

-This document describes a Multi-Step Application Form built with React and styled using Tailwind CSS.
+Multi-Step Application Form is built with React and styled using Tailwind CSS.
 The form allows users to select a plan, choose payment frequency (monthly or yearly), and add optional add-ons.
 Users can navigate between steps and update their choices as needed.

 ## Features